sap-tutorials/Tutorials/tutorials/vora-cal-zeppelin6/vora-cal-zeppelin6.md

 ---

 [ACCORDION-BEGIN [Step 1: ](ORD and Parquet file types)] Next up you will look into working with popular file types in data management namely ORC and Parquet files, the smallest, fastest columnar storage for Hadoop workloads.
-SAP HANA Vora supports both file types.
+SAP Vora supports both file types.

 **Apache ORC** is a self-describing type-aware columnar file format designed for Hadoop workloads.
 It is optimized for large streaming reads, but with integrated support for finding required rows quickly.